Community Infrastructure Levy

 It is important that you submit the CIL additional information form with your planning application, to ensure that your CIL liability is calculated correctly.

 If you disagree with our liability notice, you may first request a review under section 113 of the CIL Regulations.
 To do this, you should write within 28 days, stating why you think the liability notice is incorrect.
-Send by email to email@example.com, or by post to: Spatial Planning & Key Sites Team, Chesterfield Borough Council Town Hall, Rose Hill, Chesterfield, S40 1LP.
+Send by email to firstname.lastname@example.org, or by post to: Spatial Planning and Key Sites Team, Chesterfield Borough Council Town Hall, Rose Hill, Chesterfield, S40 1LP.

 If this does not resolve the issue, you may then appeal under section 114, 115 or 116 of the CIL regulations to the Valuation Office Agency.